-Offenses occurring between 12:01 A.M. on the 19th day of each month through the midnight on the 27th day of each month shall be assigned to Superior Court Division Six.
+Offenses occurring between 12:01 A.M. on the 21st day of each month through the midnight on the 29th day of each month shall be assigned to Superior Court Division Six.

-Offenses occurring between 12:01 A.M. on the 28th day of each month through midnight on the last day of that month shall be assigned to Superior Court Division Five.
+Offenses occurring between 12:01 A.M. on the 30thday of each month through midnight on the last day of that month shall be assigned to Superior Court Division Five.

 Notwithstanding the above rule, no Superior Court Judge shall have more than one capital murder case pending at any one time, except where multiple Defendants are charged with capital murder arising out of a single episode.